Bumber64/dfhack/docs/plugins/regrass.rst

     Regrass the selected tile, refilling existing and depleted grass except on ashes and muddy stone.
 ``regrass --ashes --mud --point 0,0,100 19,19,119``
-    Regrass tiles in a 20x20x20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if block ever had grass.)
+    Regrass tiles in the 20x20x20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if respective blocks ever had grass.)
 ``regrass -b 10,10,100 -aunm``
     Regrass the block that contains the given coord, converting ashes and muddy stone, adding all compatible grass types, and filling each grass type to max.